larsthorup/js-fullstack-sandbox/guide.md

       console.log(`Server is listening on port ${port}`);
     }
     app.listen(port, listeningHandler);

+Configure this file as the main entry point by adding the following line to the beginning of the `scripts` section of `package.json`:

+   "start": "node server",

 We tell the back-end to connect to our database using the URL we got on the ElephantSQL details page by creating a file called `.env`: